 A charismatic winemaker expressing a charismatic terroir

 Károly Kolonics is a charismatic winemaker that, now the fourth generation at the helm of his family’s estate, produces wines of extreme purity, varietal character and terroir expression.
-His approach to winemaking adds precision to the ancestral traditions of the Somló region, for a range of true modern classics.
+His approach to winemaking adds precision to the ancestral traditions of the Somló region and has created a range of true modern classics.

 Working with us since: 2020